 For weeks WWE has billed this Money in the Bank event as the biggest ever, with “WrestleMania-worthy” matches like John Cena vs. AJ Styles for the first time and Roman Reigns taking on Seth Rollins to finally decide who the rightful WWE Champ was.
 While the “new generation” has been a nice change of pace lately, the stale WWE Title picture had fans hoping Seth Rollins would return and save the day even though his role is that of the a–hole who doesn’t want their cheers – basically “anyone but Reigns” is the sentiment from the vocal majority of WWE fans.

 Thankfully WWE pulled the trigger and shocked the world with a Dean Ambrose WWE Championship win which adds all new possibilities and matches that will surely enhance the whole draft situation which will take place soon.
-With Reigns as champion, there really wasn’t any intriguing matches because fans are going to boo him against anyone right now, but if Reigns is suddenly pissed off about Ambrose taking the title and can once again become the bad ass he once was….we may have something.
-I feel like one of the reasons Ambrose has remained popular is because he can pull off an edgy persona that didn’t have to change to fit WWE cookie cutter standards like Reigns did.
+With Reigns as champion, there really weren’t any intriguing matches because fans are going to boo him against anyone right now, but if Reigns is suddenly pissed off about Ambrose taking the title and can once again become the badass he once was….we may have something.
+I feel like one of the reasons Ambrose has remained popular is because he can pull off an edgy persona that didn’t have to change to fit WWE cookie-cutter standards as Reigns did.

 Is Dean Ambrose the Rock of this era?
 Not at all.
 The Rock made the term “People’s Champ” as part of his cocky over the top heelish persona that made him a megastar; Dean Ambrose is literally the People’s Champ because the fans have been clamoring for a “good guy” they can actually cheer for and a guy they can feel like they helped get to the top.